17 May Cervicogenic Headaches – Causes & Treatments

 As with any condition, treating cervicogenic headaches effectively requires addressing the source of pain.
 Simply taking over-the-counter NSAIDs for this type of headache will work.
 You may experience some temporary relief, but the pain is sure to return unless you address the root cause of the pain.
 That means getting an accurate diagnosis from a spine specialist and treating the related condition with spinal injections, prescription medications, or surgery.

-If your headaches are caused by a spinal nerve issue in the cervical spine, a minimally invasive procedure may help resolve the head pain.
+If your headaches are caused by a spinal nerve issue in the cervical spine, a minimally invasive keyhole procedure may help resolve the head pain.
 Inspired Spine’s innovative surgical procedures are revolutionizing the industry by offering the shortest operating times and quickest recoveries of any spine surgery.
 Contact us today to learn more about Inspired Spine’s surgical procedures or to find a doctor in your area who performs these procedures.